meduzen/dotfiles/README.md

 ### Git

-- In `.gitconfig`, set name and email.
+- In `.gitconfig`, set a name and an email address.

 ### Mooom